Community Building & Stewardship

 - Salem-North Shore Group –contact Denis Hurley for more information.

-There are also a number of small groups for the Young Adult community that meet weekly to support each other and grow in their faith.
+A number of small groups for the Young Adult community meet weekly to support each other and grow in their faith.
 See more information here.

 We provide programs, events, activities and opportunities to all families of the Paulist Center community.
 Our goal is to support and encourage families as they live, pray and grow in their relationship with Jesus Christ.